yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-quadraticprogramming.md

 optimize(Constraints,e'*e + sum(bound));
 ````

-Let us finally state that the low-level manipulations here can be performed much easier by using the [nonlinear operator framework](/tutorial/nonlinearoperator) in YALMIP.
+Note that the low-level manipulations here can be performed much easier by using the [nonlinear operator framework](/tutorial/nonlinearoperator) in YALMIP.

 ````matlab
 optimize([],norm(e,1));